-Approximately \$0.7 million of our cash, cash equivalents and marketable securities balance was located in Australia as of September 30, 2024.
+Approximately \$0.7 million of our cash balance was located in Australia as of March 31, 2024.
 Our expenses, except those related to our Australian operations, are generally denominated in U.S. dollars.
 For our operations in Australia, the majority of the expenses are denominated in Australian dollars.
 To date, we have not had a formal hedging program with respect to foreign currency.
 A 10% increase or decrease in current exchange rates would not have a material effect on our consolidated financial results.